 Technology is playing a central role.
 Now, developer APIs can allow clients to operate and interact with their financial dashboards in order to gain real-time insights.
 Financial management has become more complicated, but the industry has benefited from automation technology to manage all of this with greater efficiency.

 In what sectors are you observing the most demand for payments innovation?

 The pandemic dramatically changed the market.
-Companies across sectors were forced to digitize almost overnight and they couldn’t transform at the same pace.
-There is still plenty of activity and strong demand across multiple industries to digitize payments, but many businesses are finding it hard to fund this innovation.
+Companies across sectors were forced to digitise almost overnight and they couldn’t transform at the same pace.
+There is still plenty of activity and strong demand across multiple industries to digitise payments, but many businesses are finding it hard to fund this innovation.
 This includes sectors that are traditionally less digital and slower to transition, like insurance, which are now feeling increased pressure to innovate.